jmbertin/Swifty_Companion/README.md

 # Swifty_Companion - React Native

 Welcome to the Swifty_Companion repository, developed using React Native!
 This application is compatible with Android platforms.
 This is my third React Native project.
+This project aims to create an application capable of connecting to API 42 and displaying certain information concerning students.

 ![Demo GIF](./screenshots/01.png)